parallaxinc/Parallax-IDE/README.md

   ` cd  ChromeIDE/ `

 1. Get all the project dependencies.
 At the root of the project you will find `package.json`.
 This manifest file includes a list of project dependencies needed to build the application.
-To learn more, [see this post on dependency installation](https://github.com/iceddev/getting-started/blob/master/environments/nodejs-and-npm.md#user-content-dependency-installation).
+To learn more, [see this post on dependency installation](https://github.com/iceddev/getting-started/blob/master/environments/nodejs-and-npm.md#user-content-dependency-installation). __This step must be run each time you update the repository (including pulling updates from GitHub).__

   To get dependencies, enter:

   ` npm install `

-1. Build and bundle the application by entering
+1. Build the application by entering. __This step must be run each time you update the repository (including pulling updates from GitHub).__

   `npm run build` or `npm run build -- --watch`*

-  _* if you want to build on any change during development_
+  __* Note: using `--watch` will result in a rebuild of the application any time a file changes__

 ## Installing in Chrome